-1/ Based on 2011 revenue
+- 1/ Based on 2011 levenue - 2/ In March 2012.
+Aon shareholders voted to relocate the company headquarters to London (United Kingdom) Aon continues to employ 6,000 woikeis in the Air Trade Area and Chicago remains its North American headquarters

-2/ In March 2012, Aon shareholders voted to relocate the company headquarters to London (United Kingdom) Aon continues to employ 6,000 workers in the Air Trade Area and Chicago remains its North American headquarters
+SOURCE "2012 Fortune 500."
+Fortune.
+May 21, 2012 PREPARED BY Partners for Economics Solutions, April 2013

-SOURCE "2012 Fortune 500," Fortune , May 21, 2012
+Report of the Airport Consultant

-PREPARED BY Partners for Economics Solutions, April 2013
+CITY OF CHICAGO

-CITY OF CHICAGO CHICAGO O'HARE INFERNATIONAL AIRPORT
+CHICAGO O'HARE INTERNATIONAL AIRPORT